-- 1. Terms in this Policy are defined as follows: - a) Athlete An individual who is an Athlete Participant in Nordiq Canada who is subject to the UCCMS and the policies of Nordiq Canada - Minor as defined in the UCCMS and also provided in Appendix A of the Code of Conduct and Ethics - c) Participants Refers to all categories of individual members and/or registrants defined in the By-laws of Nordiq Canada who are subject to the UCCMS and the policies of Nordiq Canada, as well as all people employed by, contracted by, or engaged in activities with, Nordiq Canada including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, and Directors and Officers - d) Vulnerable Participants Includes Minors and vulnerable adults (people who, because of age, disability or other circumstance, are in a position of dependence on others or are otherwise at a greater risk than the general population of being harmed by people in positions of trust or authority)
+- 1. Terms in this Policy are defined as follows: - a) Athlete An individual who is an Athlete Participant in Nordiq Canada who is subject to the UCCMS and the policies of Nordiq Canada and/or a Member, as applicable - b) Minor As defined in the UCCMS and as amended from time to time by the SDRCC - c) Participants Refers to License Members and Registrants defined in the By-laws of Nordiq Canada who are subject to the UCCMS and the policies of Nordiq Canada or a Member, as well as all people employed by, contracted by, or engaged in activities with Nordiq Canada or a Member including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, directors or officers - d) SDRCC The Sport Dispute Resolution Centre of Canada - e) UCCMS The Universal Code of Conduct to Prevent and Address Maltreatment in Sport, as amended from time to time by the SDRCC - f) UCCMS Participant A Participant affiliated with Nordiq Canada, as designated by Nordiq Canada, and who has signed the required consent form.
+For Nordiq Canada, UCCMS Participants Include: - a.
+Board members - b.
+Employees - c.
+Contract staff - d.
+Service providers who enter the national team environment - e.
+High Performance Committee members - f.
+Voting jury members - g.
+Master learning facilitators - h.
+National team athletes - i.
+Athletes - j.
+Staff and mentees who participate in national camps and/or competition trips g) Vulnerable Participants - As defined in the UCCMS and as amended from time to time by the SDRCC